microsoft/HoloLensNavigationForRobots/Setup/SETUP.md

 ### OS and Pre-requisites

-To match the platform we test with, prepare a Navigation PC meeting the minimum hardware requirements of the **Ubuntu 18.04.5 LTS** operating system as instructed at:
+To match the platform we test with, prepare an x64 Navigation PC meeting the minimum hardware requirements of the **Ubuntu 18.04.5 LTS** operating system as instructed at:

 **https://releases.ubuntu.com/18.04/**